mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/storage/static-local-volume/index.md

     EOF
     ```

-1. Reference the persistent volume claim in pods by running the following command:
+1. Reference the persistent volume claim in a pod by running the following command:

     ```yaml
     cat <<EOF | kubectl create -f -